GeoffClements/Vibe/README.md

 ## Compilation

-### Compile-time Dependencies
+### Compile-time dependencies
-Vibe needs the `pulseaudio` development files.
-These are provided as part of the `libpulse-dev` package on Debian and Ubuntu distributions.
+Vibe needs the `pulseaudio` development files, but this can be disabled, see below.
+These are provided as
+part of the `libpulse-dev` package on Debian and Ubuntu distributions.

 If the `rodio` feature is selected, then Vibe also needs the ALSA development files.
-These are provided as part of the libasound2-dev package on Debian and Ubuntu distributions and alsa-lib-devel on Fedora.
+These are provided as part of the `libasound2-dev` package on Debian and Ubuntu distributions and `alsa-lib-devel` on Fedora.

 ### Features
 Symphonia has optimization features that are off by default, you can switch them on